masak/git-btree/README.md

   ..... feature-a3 [+2]
 ```

 `feature-a3` might actually be conflicted against the _rebased_ result of `feature-a2`; we strictly don't know yet, because we haven't done that rebase yet.
-But what we can do instead of just dry-run-merging `feature-a3` against `feature-a2` and then stopping, is going up the chain; in this case dry-run-mergin `feature-a3` against first `feature-a2`, then `feature-a1`, then `master`.
+But what we can do instead of just dry-run-merging `feature-a3` against `feature-a2` and then stopping, is going up the chain; in this case dry-run-merging `feature-a3` against first `feature-a2`, then `feature-a1`, then `master`.
 Dry-run-merging is presumably cheap, since it happens behind the scenes and has no visible side effects.

 Again, this is conjectural, but maybe in such a case the output should note as much: